Computer services at Shetland Library

 - BrightRED and Leckie study guides for students.

 - Language learning packs and fiction in other languages.

 - DVD feature films and TV tie-ins for both children and adults (£1 per film, £2 or £3 per box set).

 - USB (flash) drives and headphones are available for sale in the Learning Centre.

 Find out how Library staff can help you with free advice at our weekly drop-in, every Tuesday from 10am to 11am.

 We have some advice and a few rules to encourage responsible and safe use of our computers and the public wifi network.

-Find out about the helpful hardware and software you can use in the Learning Centre by dropping along, or please contact David Thomson on 01595 743868 for more information.
+Find out about the helpful hardware and software you can use in the Learning Centre by dropping along, or please contact Nicola Sinclair on 01595 743868 for more information.